kermattC/csci3055u-project-final/README.md

 let numbers = [5, 1, 3, 7, 2]	// here is the array to be sorted
 var result = numbers.sorted(by:ascending)	// call the function and the sorted(by:) closure method
 						// will output [1,2,3,5,7]
+Additionally there are also filters which can take an array as a parameter and return a new array that satisfies the predicate.
+The filter can be declared like this: public func filter (_isIncluded: (Element) throws -> Bool) rethrows -> [Element]

 4. Swift supports lexical scoping.
 Here is an example of calculating the square, and will divide by 2 func square (x: Double) -> Double {
     let result = x * x